State Concentration Exponent as a Measure of Quickness in Kauffman-type Networks: Introduction

 \section{Introduction}

 Networks of binary elements are useful tools for investigating a plethora of dynamical behavior and information processing in biological and social systems.
 For example, various models of associative memory are used to study neural information processing \cite{Amari1972IEEE,Hopfield1982PNAS,Hertz1991book}.
-Random Boolean networks, also known as the Kauffman nets, show rich dynamics and are used to model gene regulation \cite{Kauffman1984PhysicaD,Kauffman1993book,bornholdt2008}.
+Random Boolean networks, also known as Kauffman nets, show rich dynamics and are used to model gene regulation \cite{Kauffman1969JTB,Kauffman1984PhysicaD,Kauffman1993book,bornholdt2008}.
 Random majority vote networks are often used to understand mechanisms for ordering in neural information processing \cite{Hertz1991book,amari1974,AYK1977,Amari1990IEEE}, gene regulation \cite{bornholdt2008}, and collective opinion formation in social systems \cite{Castellano2009RMP}.
+We study the dynamics of such networks by using a simple generative model of randomly connected Boolean and majority vote elements in the cases of sparse and dense connectivity.

-Properties desirable for dynamics of networks of such binary units include robustness and quickness.
-A system is defined to be robust when flipping a small number of units' states does not eventually alter behavior of the entire network.
-For the random Boolean networks, the robustness has been quantified in the context of damage spreading in cellular automata \cite{Luque1997PRE,Luque2000PhysicaA,Kauffman2004PNAS,Shmulevich2004PRL}.
+Properties desirable for the dynamics of networks of such binary units include robustness and quickness.
+A system is defined to be robust when the flipping of a small number of units' states does not eventually alter the behavior of the entire network.
+For random Boolean networks, the robustness has been quantified in the context of damage spreading in cellular automata \cite{Luque1997PRE,Luque2000PhysicaA,Kauffman2004PNAS,Shmulevich2004PRL}.